 Jane should have been referred to an addiction specialist and treated as a patient with a disease, not strung along on prescription medication indefinitely.
 After obtaining a strong report from an addiction medicine expert, The Eisen Law Firm negotiated a pre-suit settlement with the physician’s employer.

 Bruce D. suffered from a chronic condition that required him to make an annual trip to a hospital for a minor surgical procedure.
-Following one such procedure, Bruce was not recovering as well as usual.
-He required opioid medications, which can cause drowsiness and difficulty breathing.

 After obtaining a jury verdict of $2 million against Sam’s Club (a Wal-Mart subsidiary) for the wrongful death of a dockworker, The Eisen Law Firm filed a separate lawsuit against Wal-Mart for “spoliation of evidence” for withholding critical evidence prior to trial.
 The case eventually came before the Supreme Court of Ohio, where Attorney Brian N. Eisen argued that Wal-Mart should be punished for concealing evidence – even though Wal-Mart lost the trial.
 The Supreme Court agreed with Mr. Eisen that the rule in Ohio should be “cheaters never prosper,” even if their cheating doesn’t result in courtroom victory!
 After The Eisen Law Firm won in the Ohio Supreme Court, a confidential settlement was reached.